How Much Car Insurance Do You Need and What Coverages Should You Buy?

 blueCheck icon

-Most drivers will need 100/300/100 full coverage car insurance.
-This includes liability coverage if you damage other cars or property and comprehensive and collision which protect your car.
+Most drivers need 100/300/100 liability coverage with comprehensive and colliision (full coverage) car insurance.
+This includes liability coverage if you damage other cars or property and comprehensive and collision which protect your car in the case of an accident, theft, or weather damage.

 blueCheck icon

-Each state has minimum insurance requirements.
+At a minimum, you need to meet your states liability coverage requirements to drive legally.
+Each state has minimum insurance requirements and certain states required coverage add-ons.
 However, most states require far less coverage than you need to protect yourself and your assets.

 blueCheck icon